mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 > Heaven and earth are narrow; sun, moon, and stars all at once go dark.

-"Heaven and earth are narrow" – in comparison with this task of that fundamental vehicle of transcendence, which is called vastness, and the truth.
+“Heaven and earth are narrow” – in comparison with this task of that fundamental vehicle of transcendence, which is called vastness, and the truth.
 If you actualize it, this is actual practice.
 What is that?
 Throw yourself into it, into the bar; that means do something with wholeheartedness.
 At that time, you can create vastness.

 If you compare [them] with this vastness which is called truth, even heaven and earth are very narrow.
 Even the earth and any other planets; whatever you see or you can picture in the human world, including other planets, that is still pretty narrow, because it is still something you can think, you can envision.
 In comparison with vastnesss and the truth, even the heavens and earth are too narrow.

-And "sun and moon and stars all at once go dark".
+And “sun and moon and stars all at once go dark”.
 Even the sun, even the moon, even the stars – all are still dark, because that vastness is completely clear.
 You cannot stay there; but it’s very clear.
 Even the sun – it’s bright, very bright in this world, brightest being in this world – it’s still dark.
 That is what [Engo Zen Master](glossary#engo-kokugon) wants to say.

 ##### 34:52